 Memorial contributions may be made to St. Jude Children’s Hospital.

-To send flowers to Shelby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Shelby Jacob Schafer, please visit our floral store.

 St. Jude Children's Research Hospital